 Before you speak with Uber or an insurance adjuster, call now and talk to a lawyer about your case.
 Don’t let Uber take advantage of you and don’t guess about the value of your case.

-If you or a loved one have been involved in a motorcycle accident, call now and talk to one of our motorcycle accident lawyers for a free, no obligation consultation regarding your case.
-24/7 Hotline Call Now (888) 845-9696 – our firm conducts independent investigations by experts into our clients motorcycle accident cases.
+If you or a loved one have been involved in an Uber accident, call now and talk to one of our Uber accident lawyers for a free, no obligation consultation regarding your case.
+24/7 Hotline Call Now (888) 845-9696 – our firm conducts independent investigations by experts into our clients’ Uber accident cases.

 Uber was formed around 2010 in San Francisco, and began as an app for Bay Area residents to get cheap and easily accessible rides.
 Since then, Uber has spread worldwide and become a multibillion dollar company, with hundreds of thousands of drivers in dozens of countries.

 There is no denying that Uber has brought many advantages to the areas in which it operates, including cheaper and higher quality service than most taxi companies, thousands of new jobs created, and decreased rates of drunk driving.
 But despite these benefits, Uber can also be problematic, particularly with regard to how it handles car accidents.

 Unfortunately, Uber has a patchy history of helping its drivers and passengers when they get into car accidents.
 In theory, all drivers and passengers are insured, and Uber’s insurance is supposed to help you if you get in a crash, but this doesn’t always work out in practice.

 If you have been in an Uber accident, Uber will often try to make the problem go away rather than giving you the help you deserve.
 When you find yourself in such a situation, the best thing you can do is hire a strong and competent personal injury attorney to help you beat the system.Free Case Review